-On two occasions since 1997 I have traveled to Europe with the Luther College Symphony Orchestra, enjoying month-long January residencies in Vienna, Austria and performing in such venues as the Bruckner Conservatory in Linz and the Vienna Konzerthaus.
+On two occasions, since 1997, I have traveled to Europe with the Luther College Symphony Orchestra, enjoying month-long January residencies in Vienna, Austria and performing in such venues as the Bruckner Conservatory in Linz and the Vienna Konzerthaus.
 The Luther College Symphony tours annually in the US; since 1997, the Luther orchestra has completed eleven major American tours, performing in at least twenty states.

 I am also very proud of the special contributions of our Symphony Orchestra on festive, ceremonial occasions.
-In March 2011 Symphony Orchestra performed for the closing session of the Nobel Peace Prize Forum, held on our campus.
-In April 2011 we presented the world premiere of a Stephen Paulus oratorio—Luther Mass, commissioned for the college's 150th birthday party.
+In March 2011, Symphony Orchestra performed for the closing session of the Nobel Peace Prize Forum, held on our campus.
+In April 2011, we presented the world premier of a Stephen Paulus oratorio—Luther Mass, commissioned for the college's 150th birthday party.
 We performed the piece on campus (April 16) and again at Orchestra Hall in Minneapolis (April 17).
 Six months later, on October 13, 2011, as part of the college's sesquicentennial celebration, our Symphony Orchestra performed for the King and Queen of Norway, visiting on our campus.

 Every spring, Symphony Orchestra plays during commencement weekend (Music Showcase); in the fall we perform during our Luther College homecoming weekend.